openkfw/open-geodata-model/docs/index.md

 ## Link to ToR

-# Extra Page: Technical Notes on the project location model
+# Technical Notes on the project location model

 ## What is a project location?